mstilkerich/rcmcarddav/README.md

 RCMCardDAV 4.x requires at least PHP 7.1.
 Dependencies are managed by composer, if you are interested in a list, see the [composer.json](composer.json) file.

+The supported versions of roundcube and supported databases can be found in [SUPPORTED_ENVIRONMENT.md](doc/SUPPORTED_ENVIRONMENT.md).

 ## Installation

 See [INSTALL.md](doc/INSTALL.md) for installation instructions.